Procurement Performance & Development

 Why do you need a procurement strategy?

 The importance of a well-defined strategy cannot be overstated.
+It is the starting point for creating an effective model to measure Procurement performance.

 However, in practice, long-term plans may be well defined but cannot be translated into concrete behavior and action that harnesses the benefits.
 The beautiful yet theoretical vision may get lost in the noise of operative tasks.